marvinkreis/guut/templates/prompts/debug_prompt.md

 # Scientific Debugging

 The goal of scientific debugging is to analyze and understand a software bug (here: mutant) via the scientific method.
-One starts with limited knowledge about the mutant, then creates hypotheses and conducts experiments to test them.
+One starts with limited knowledge about the mutant, then creates hypotheses and conducts experiments with code to test them.
 The hypotheses, whether verified or falsified, then build the basis for new hypotheses until the mutant is understood.

 ## Go step by step